 The EU, with its 27 members, have been working for more than a decade on cybersecurity and cybercrimes.
 In 2013 it published its first official document dealing with the wide range of cyber threats – the EU strategy on cybersecurity.
 This strategy lays out the vision, roles, responsibilities and actions necessary for the EU, while underlining that a centralized Eu response is not the answer.
-The EU faces cybersecurity upon three pillars: security of the web and information; law enforcement corps; defense.
+The EU faces cybersecurity upon three pillars: web and information security; law enforcement corps; defense.

 Cybersecurity Strategy of the European Union